cpacker/MemGPT/README.md

 1. Run `memgpt server`
 2. Go to `localhost:8283` in the browser to view the developer portal

 Once the server is running, you can use the [Python client](https://memgpt.readme.io/docs/admin-client) or [REST API](https://memgpt.readme.io/reference/api) to connect to `memgpt.localhost` (if you're running with docker compose) or `localhost:8283` (if you're running with the CLI) to create users, agents, and more.
+The service requires authentication with a MemGPT admin password, which can be set with running `export MEMGPT_SERVER_PASS=password`.

 ## Supported Endpoints & Backends